 Career and Technical Education (CTE) combines academic and occupational course work to help prepare students for not only their future careers, but post-secondary education as well.
-CTE students have the opportunity to earn nationally recognized certifications and participate in hands-on training in their chosen program, gaining real world experiences.
-Students who have completed three credits in a specific CTE pathway earn Concentrator status in their chose program(s).
+CTE students have the opportunity to earn nationally recognized certifications and participate in hands-on training in their chosen program, gaining real world experience.
+Students who have completed three credits in a specific CTE pathway earn Completer status in their chose program(s).
 Those students will receive a certificate of completion, a graduation cord, and recognition by their high school.

 Students should register for the ACT College Admissions Exam as soon as they are ready upon entering the 9th grade.
 The College and Career Readiness Program will help students to prepare for this exam.
 Students who are eligible could receive the exam for free; see your school counselor for more details.